sinamane/excel-fashion-sales-analysis/README.md

 - Analyze sales performance across brands, product categories, and regions.
 - Identify trends in pricing, discounts, and product demand.
 - Use EDA to develop business insights and recommendations.
-- Build an interactive Power BI dashboard to visualize KPIs and key findings.
+- Build an Excel dashboard to visualize KPIs and key findings.

 ### ABOUT THE DATA